 Union’s Community Schools—elementary schools complete with health clinics and services from community agencies—serve as a model to other districts nationwide.
 They increase academic success by forming community partnerships to provide extra supports such as early care; health and social services; out-of-school activities; family/community engagement; neighborhood development; and lifelong learning.

-Union offers a variety of Advanced Placement classes and Pre-AP classes which allow students to earn college credit while learning about a subject in depth and developing study and analytical skills that are important to success in college and careers.
-In partnership with Tulsa Community College, Union was one of the first to pilot a unique concurrent enrollment program enabling qualifying students to earn both high school and college credits at the same time—virtually tuition free!
-It is possible for some to graduate with both a high school diploma and enough credits for an associate’s degree.
-Those same college courses are now offered at the Union Collegiate Academy, a specially designed and well equipped new wing of the High School, another first of its kind in the state.
+The district’s student-centered initiatives have attracted private grants and services for our middle and high schools as well.
+In addition to challenging Pre-Advanced Placement classes, Union offers a variety of AP classes which allow students to earn college credit while learning about a subject in depth.
+In partnership with Tulsa Community College, Union was one of the first to pilot a unique concurrent enrollment program at the Union Collegiate Academy on its High School campus, enabling qualifying students to earn both high school and college credits at the same time – virtually tuition free!
+It has not been unusual for some to graduate with both a high school diploma and enough credits for an associate’s degree.

 Union is accredited by the Oklahoma State Department of Education and the North Central Accreditation Association.
 Its accreditation process, involving parents, teachers and administrators at each site, is considered a model for other school districts.